“You know, the greatest thing in the world is to have freedom of the press, and we have freedom of the press here in America.

 by Bob Stepno

-note: this is a work-in-progress and may be changed or moved to a new address; please contact me if citing or quoting.
+note: this is a work-in-progress.
 For example, the earlier blog posts are included here, but will be edited with smoother transitions.

-For a warmer and lighter look at journalism than the sometimes dark and violent stories of crime dramas and adventure series, try a few MP3 episodes of “Rogers of the Gazette.”
+For a warmer and lighter look at journalism than the sometimes dark and violent stories of crime dramas and adventure series, try a few MP3 episodes of “Rogers of the Gazette,” including the small-town editor’s encounters with student reporters in the episodes “The Investigative Twins” and “C.J.
+Griffith, Journalism Student,” mentioned below.

-You can play them from archive.org using the links on this page, or download them to a laptop and transfer to iPod or CD.
+You can play any of the Rogers episodes from archive.org using the links on this page, or download them to a laptop and transfer to iPod or CD.

 The “Rogers” in question is Will Rogers Jr., sometimes confused with his father, the Oklahoma-born cowboy-humorist, partly because Will Jr. played his father in a few movies.
 In his “secret identity” the younger Rogers really was a journalist, Stanford journalism graduate, a war hero and a U.S. congressman.
 He was the host of “The CBS Morning News” briefly (1957-58), and was publisher of The Beverly Hill Citizen newspaper, for which he covered the Spanish Civil War as a correspondent during 1936 and 1937.
 The name on his office door was “Bill,” not “Will,” according to this 1948 newspaper story.
 Said the Associated Press, “Will Rogers Jr. is not an actor, and admits it.
 He’s a publisher.”)